dazy250/playwright-storageState/README.md

 # playwright-storageState
-playwright - how to use storageState for tests
+playwright - how to use storageState for tests - example